-- Data Review and Analysis of School performance (ASP) Data for GCSE was presented to the FGB.
+- Data Review and Analysis of School Performance (ASP) Data for GCSE was presented to the FGB.
 Governors' attention was drawn to specific areas of the data, including Progress 8.
-Results showed that King's School boys improved exceptionally well in comparison to other schools. - Throughout the year, contracts were reviewed to ensure effective and economical ways of obtaining services and retendered to ensure Best Value not only in terms of price, but also delivery of service.
+Results showed that King's School students continue to do exceptionally well in comparison to other schools. - Throughout the year, contracts were reviewed to ensure effective and economical ways of obtaining services and retendered to ensure Best Value not only in terms of price, but also delivery of service.